 Although there are no restrooms in the Plaza, there's considerable free parking, and it's ADA compliant.

 In 1978, the Arizona House of Representatives and Governor Bruce Babbitt changed the name of a prominently-located government mall with existing memorials to the Wesley Bolin Memorial Plaza.
-Our Publisher, Marie, remembers this event, which received broad support as a well-deserved and lasting recognition for the honoree, Wesley Bolin.
+Our Founder, Marie, remembers this event, which received broad support as a well-deserved and lasting recognition for the honoree, Wesley Bolin.

 Born in Missouri, Wesley Bolin moved to Arizona when he was 6.
 After serving as a West Phoenix Constable and a Justice of the Peace, he became the Arizona Secretary of State, for which he served 13 consecutive terms (1949-1977).